Find Body Image Therapy

 Remote only

 Lisa Johnson is a Psychiatric Nurse Practitioner in undefined, undefined.
-They treat Body Image, Performance Anxiety, Attention Deficit Hyperactivity Disorder (ADHD).
+They treat Body Image, Medication Concerns, Relationship(s) with Parents/Children/Family.

 Therapist + prescriber offering virtual mental health services, ADHD testing & meds for college students & adults.
 100% Virtual, Evening & weekend hours.